-Folders used to organize objects in the Business Model and Mapping layer.
+Folders used to organize objects in the Business Model and Mapping layer of an Oracle BI repository.
 They have no metadata meaning.

 logical join

 Joins that express relationships between logical tables.
 Logical joins are conceptual, rather than physical, joins.
 In other words, they do not join to particular keys or columns.
 A single logical join can correspond to many possible physical joins.